top of page

 2. Use Parameters: Make your macros flexible with parameters

-3. Add Validation: Consider adding parameter validation where needed
+3. Add Validation: Consider adding parameter validation

 4. Document Dependencies: Note which tables your macro depends on